 Why not?
 Well the rumor was because they weren’t interested in having one, unless it could be the best hotel credit card on the market.

 So did they accomplish that goal or not?
-Well review it for yourself… I think there’s a strong case that they did!
+Well review it for yourself and decide.

 The best card offer ever?

-I’ll leave up my review (below) of the Chase Hyatt credit card for reference purposes, just keep in mind the 2 free nights signup promo is no longer offered.
+I’ll leave up my review (below) of the Chase Hyatt credit card for historical reference only.
+The 2 free nights signup promo is no longer offered.
+I do not advertise this card so all information contained on this page about it is presented without warranty.

 As you would expect, with the Hyatt Visa card you earn Hyatt Gold Passport points: